GwamakaCharles/email-status/README.md

-# Email Status Microservice
+# Email Status

-This project implements a scenario where an email goes out via Mailgun.
+This project implements the scenario that an email goes out via Mailgun (mailgun.com).
 Once it’s out, Mailgun sends various events back (open, clicked, etc).

-When the email is sent out via Mailgun, these events is sent via webhooks, hitting an API Gateway and then that information is proxied to a Lambda.
-The Lambda does two things: save a copy of the raw webhook a database and publish a transformed version into AWS SNS.
+We have sent an email via Mailgun and now we expect those events sent to us via webhooks, hitting an API Gateway and then that information is proxied to a Lambda.
+The Lambda should do two things: save a copy of the raw webhook and publish a transformed version into SNS.

-This service was implemented using the [Serverless framework](https://www.serverless.com/).
+This project has been generated using the `aws-nodejs-typescript` template from the [Serverless framework](https://www.serverless.com/).

-For additional knowledge using this framework with AWS, please refer to the [documentation](https://www.serverless.com/framework/docs/providers/aws/).
+For detailed instructions, please refer to the [documentation](https://www.serverless.com/framework/docs/providers/aws/).

-## Installation
+## Installation/deployment instructions

-Clone this repository on your local machine by usig the `git clone` command
+Clone this repository to your local machine by running the `git clone https://github.com/GwamakaCharles/email-status.git` command

 Depending on your preferred package manager, follow the instructions below to deploy your project.

 > **Requirements**: NodeJS `lts/fermium (v.14.15.0)`.
 If you're using [nvm](https://github.com/nvm-sh/nvm), run `nvm use` to ensure you're using the same Node version in local and in your lambda's runtime.

-### Dependencies
+### Using NPM

 - Run `npm i` to install the project dependencies

+### Using Yarn

+- Run `yarn` to install the project dependencies

 ### Configurations